uspki/policies/certificate-policy.md

 - CA signature keys may be backed up only under at least two-person control
 - Access to CA signing keys backed up for disaster recovery shall be under at least two-person control
 - The names of the parties used for two-person control shall be made available for inspection during Qualified Audits
-- Multi-person control shall not be achieved using personnel that serve in the Audit Administrator trusted role
+- Multi-person control shall not be achieved using personnel that serve in the Security trusted role

 There is no stipulation for Subscriber private key multi-person control.